vaughnteegarden/slate/source/index.html.md

 The Rezolve SDK is a full-featured application suite.
 Capabilities that can be integrated into your application include:

-* Consumer registration and login
+* Consumer account creation and Rezolve login
 * Consumer profile and wallet management
+* Consumer management of topup devices
 * Scanning of Rezolve Encoded visual media
 * Listening to Rezolve Encoded audio media
 * Purchasing of scanned products
+* Purchasing of topups
 * Purchase history

 ## Intended audience